radical-lab/radical-lab.github.io/README.md

 i feel like i'm navigating the /slipstream|bonsai/ from andromeda

 war against the chinese firewall: steganographic protocols (tcp/ip,udp,osi,tor,bittorrent,phreaking,powerplugs,waterpipes,/(radiation|air|sound)waves/,boneconduction,.. (this is how they spy network)); wasn't there a `succ osi`? or is that just one of mine?); their deep packet analysis is fawlty

+i want to do websites like this; avoiding the browser features
+* "authentication(at least two fields; user identifier, email address, other contact details, /(bio)?crypto/,.; i suppose registration, and forgetting curves, need to be compensated for)" -> "lower left corner menu" -> "vertical menu" -> "dotadiw horizontal menu (tabs, bookmarks,..)" -> "lower left corner menu"
+* once you are in; you connect to the internal isp; only need one domain to rule them all
+* [menu] [command line]
+* this is how the √os will be; forget the browser.js(i tried webasm, and i thiknk it needed to be hosted ∴ i couldn't run my code, and decided it wasn't even worth it if it couldn't even work like normal files; js is hacking, and /html|css/ are turing complete, so why not webasm? is web.js the same? compiling to js works; i hate the world i live in; it was bad enough that it needed a js wrapper like android needs java wrappers; interpreted languages, and cross compilers, make java portability redundant; business people are evil, and they control the big bad corporations), they can use √os to access the isp, dns,.. (need to avoid the man in the middling governments, isp,..)
+* only horizontal spaces, and vertical spaces, but no tables; /\n(\s+)[^\s]/ will configure indentation width
+* openbci vs √keyboard; can others think like me? haptic feedback vs /intrusive|invasive/ stimulus

 ---